thoughtspot/thoughtspot.github.io/_end-user/search/about-attributes-and-measures.md

 ![]({{ site.baseurl }}/images/what_am_i_looking_at.png "Query details")

-This dialog shows measures ThoughtSpot computed, for each combination of attributes.
+This panel shows the measures that ThoughtSpot computed, for each combination of attributes.
 Choose **Query visualizer** to see search filters and how the tables were linked and used.